Wild Photography Holidays - Photography & Adventure Travel: Italy – The Best of the Dolomites with James Rushforth

 • UNESCO World Heritage Site

-Introducing our brand new photographic trip to one of the most breathtaking mountain ranges in the world.
+Introducing one of the most breathtaking mountain ranges in the world.
 Located in northern Italy, the majestic spires of the Dolomites are widely regarded as the most photogenic mountain range on the planet, indeed it is rare to see an international landscape photography competition without at least one finalist image featuring these stunning natural formations.
 The area is characterised by impossibly steep towers, spires, pinnacles, jagged ridges and sharp pinnacles that thrust skyward from the picturesque villages and alpine meadows below.

 Our journey begins in the floating architectural masterpiece of Venice, and if time constraints allow, guests are encouraged to arrive a couple of days early to fully take advantage of Venice’s many photographic opportunities.

-Wild Photography Holidays will provide an airport transfer service from both Venice Marco Polo and Venice Treviso airports for the two hour journey to the Dolomites and the world famous town of Cortina d’Ampezzo.
-Over the next week we will traverse this magical mountain range from south to north exploring the Ampezzo, Cadini di Misurina, Sesto, Puez Odle and Sella groups.
+Wild Photography Holidays will provide an airport transfer service from Venice Marco Polo Airport for the three-hour journey to the Dolomites and the world-famous Alpe di Siusi alpine plateau.
+Over the next week, we will traverse this magical mountain range from north to south exploring the Ampezzo, Cadini di Misurina, Sesto, Puez Odle and Sella groups.
 We will drive over the exposed heights of the Falzarego, Giau and Erbe passes before sampling the Tyrolean culture of the Badia, Funes and Gardena valleys.
 Expect to photograph the mountain landscapes of the Tofane, Cinque Torri, Cristallo, Antelao, Sassolungo and of course the iconic Tre Cime di Lavaredo towers.
 These stunning peaks are complimented by tranquil lakes, streams, waterfalls and a wide variety of traditional Tyrolean architecture.
-Clear skies permitting, there a number of excellent astrophotography opportunities as the Milky Way and galactic core are perfectly positioned at this time of year.
+Clear skies permitting, there are a number of excellent astrophotography opportunities with some stunning foregrounds and backdrops.

-The October trip is a particularly special time to experience the Dolomites as the autumn colours transform the lower hills into a sea of gold.
+October is a special time to experience the Dolomites as the autumn colours are spectacular once the larches turn a vibrant orange and then yellow.

 Photographic Tutors and Guides